walazeidan/Project-4-repo/README.md

 * Start front-end server: __yarn start__

 # Goal
-* Build a full stack application with a React front-end and a Django back-end
+* Build a full stack application with a React front-end and a Django back-end.
-* Build a fully functional RESTful api with all CRUD routes (GET, POST, PUT, DELETE)
+* Build a fully functional RESTful api with all CRUD routes (GET, POST, PUT, DELETE).
-* Use at least one OneToMany & one ManyToMany relationship
+* Use at least one OneToMany & one ManyToMany relationship.
-* Custom authentication (register/login)
+* Custom authentication (register/login).
 * __Timeline__: 10 days.

 # Technology Used